astropy/nbcollection/docs/ci/index.rst

 ########################

 `nbcollection-ci` provides a collection of commands to manage Jupyter Notebook build machinery.
-It aims to monitor and manage repositories at scale so the build engineer may provide a seemless experiance for the Scientific Reviewers
+It aims to monitor and manage repositories at scale so the build engineer may provide a seamless experience for the Scientific Reviewers

 License
 -------